The new Red List of Magnoliaceae highlights the startling truth that nearly half of all magnolia species are threatened with extinction in the wild.

+In 2007 the first Red List of Magnoliaceae reported that many of the world’s magnolias were threatened with extinction.
 Since this publication new information on existing taxa has been published and new threats have emerged.
 In addition, many new Magnolia species have been described from the Neotropical region.
-In the light of this new information and new taxa, it is time to produce an updated and extended version of the Red List of Magnoliaceae.
-The updated Red List will contain conservation assessments of over 300 taxa in the Magnoliaceae.
+In the light of this new information and new taxa, it was time to produce an updated and extended version of the Red List of Magnoliaceae.

 In China, BGCI is working with local botanic gardens to raise awareness of the threats facing magnolias in the wild and restore wild populations through reintroduction and restoration projects.
 Find out more about this work here.